O-X-L/risk-db/README.md

 ----

-## Download
+### Download

 * [Networks](https://riskyip.oxl.at/net.txt)
 * [Networks with comments](https://riskyip.oxl.at/net.csv)
 * [ASNs](https://riskyip.oxl.at/asn.txt)
 * [ASNs with comments](https://riskyip.oxl.at/asn.csv)

 All lists are free to use.
-But we have a rate limit of downloading the same list
+But we have a rate limit of downloading the same list - 1 per source IP and Month.

+If you want more frequent updates - you can [get a license](https://riskyip.oxl.at/license).

 ----

-## License
+### License

 [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/)